bigbass1997/PIC-CNT64/README.md

 ### Documentation
 All documentation can be found on the [wiki](https://github.com/bigbass1997/PIC-CNT64/wiki).
 Wiring (KiCad) schematics are found in `/pcb-schematic/` in the repo.

+### Discord/Support
+If you have questions or suggestions, you can find me on the N64 homebrew Discord server https://discord.gg/KERXwaT